Installation¶

 Key points:

-- Authentication credentials and admin password are read from the existing Kubernetes secret and preserved unchanged.
+- The JWT signing secret is read from the existing Kubernetes Secret and preserved unchanged.

 - The